EcoBoostd/handling/README.md

 Edited handling.meta XML for the lowriders DLC.
 Removed dont_force_grnd_clearance strModelFlag whilst retaining the other strModelFlags for the following vehicles:
-Bucanner Custom
+Bucanner Custom,
-Chino Custom
+Chino Custom,
-Faction
+Faction,
-Faction Custom
+Faction Custom,
-Moonbeam
+Moonbeam,
-Moonbeam Custom
+Moonbeam Custom,
-Primo Custom
+Primo Custom,
 Voodoo Custom

 https://www.diffchecker.com/Bxsfwy2A/ here is a resource showing the original text and what I changed to remove the flag